network overlays

 ** This enables the MSDC networks to have flat topologies, separating the nodes by a single hop.

-Although IS-IS forms the basis of Cisco FabricPath, you don’t need not be an IS-IS expert.
+Although IS-IS forms the basis of Cisco FabricPath, you don’t need to be an IS-IS expert.
 You can enable FabricPath interfaces and begin forwarding FabricPath encapsulated frames in the same way they can activate Spanning Tree and interconnect switches.

 The only necessary configuration is distinguishing the core ports, which link the switches, from the edge ports, where end devices are attached.
 No other parameters need to be tuned to achieve an optimal configuration, and the switch addresses are assigned automatically for you.